tindo2003/BottleneckTransformer/README.md

 Please run our notebook `Bottleneck_Transformer.ipynb` top to bottom

 ## Team Members
-Will Qi, Tin Do, Tarunyaa Tarunyaa Sivakumar
+Will Qi, Tin Do, Tarunyaa Sivakumar